Sauna-Planet

 Heart Rate Monitor

 If you are pairing your sauna visit with a good workout, the heart rate tracking feature of Apple Watches may become an indispensable part of your routine.
 Taking a trip to the sauna after a workout will actually temporarily extend the time that your body takes on an increased heart rate.
-So if you wear your Apple Watch throughout your workout and then into the sauna, you’ll be able to watch your body gradually cool down and maximize the value of your workout with a beat-per-minute precision.
-It’s essential to note, however, that simply increasing your heat rate isn’t necessarily the mark of a good workout.
+So if you wear your Apple Watch throughout your workout and then into the sauna, you’ll be able to watch your body gradually cool down and maximise the value of your workout with a beat-per-minute precision.

+It’s essential to note, however, that simply increasing your heart rate isn’t necessarily the mark of a good workout.
 If your heart rate stays above 120 beats per minute for an extended period of time, especially in the sauna, take it upon yourself to get some fresh air and take some deep breaths.
 As you go through your sauna session, your Apple Watch can give you an informed look into how your heart rate responded to the heat.
-And further, the more frequently you use the Apple Watch together with the sauna, the more data you can pull together and even find out how your heart rate adjusted to the heat of the sauna over time.
+And further, the more frequently you use the Apple Watch in sauna environments, the more data you can pull together and even find out how your heart rate adjusted to the heat of the sauna over time.

 Discreet Message Mode